What is Quantum Meruit in California?

 The plaintiff also must demonstrate what the reasonable value of goods and services was, in order for the court to know how much the defendant should pay.

-Getting Help from An Irvine Business Litigation Attorney
+Getting Help from An Orange County Business Litigation Attorney

 Brown & Charbonneau, LLP can provide assistance with making a claim arising from the legal doctrine of quantum meruit.
 We help companies to demonstrate that they should be entitled to an appropriate amount of payment because they delivered a product or a service that was requested.
 We also provide assistance in demonstrating the value of the product or service so appropriate compensation can be obtained.